 more than they might think can.

-As we celebrate CVI’s legacy and future, we are grateful to the thousands of people who have entrusted CVI with their futures and their potential over the last 60 years.
-We have been honored to walk alongside Anne, Bill, Mary, Ted, JeanAnn, and so many others as they bravely overcame barriers and regained their independence.
+We are grateful to the thousands of people who have entrusted CVI with their futures and their potential over the last 60 years.
+We have been honored to walk alongside so many of our neighbors as they bravely overcame barriers and regained their independence.
 Check out what others had to share about the impact CVI had on their lives by clicking here.

 Thank you for supporting CVI and for believing in our mission.